John Radecki

 John Radecki (also known as Johann and Jan Radecki) (2 August 1865 – 10 May 1955) was a master stained glass artist working in Australia, considered to be the finest such artist of his time.

 Born 2 August 1865 at Łódź, Poland, son of Paweł Radecki, coalminer, and his wife Viktoria, née Bednarkiewicz.
 Jan trained at a German art school at Poznań.
 With his parents and four siblings he migrated to Australia, reaching Sydney in January 1882.
 The family settled at Wollongong, New South Wales, where his father and he worked in the coalmines.
 His parents had two more children in Australia.
 Moving to Sydney in 1883, Jan attended art classes.
 He boarded with the Saunders family from England at Oxford Street, Paddington, and on 17 May 1888 married their daughter Emma at the local district registrar's office.
 Living at Hurstville, John (as he was now known) was naturalized in November 1904 according to the Australian Naturalization Act of 1903.

+The three-light east window depicting the Crucifixion of Jesus at Sydney’s Christ Church St Laurence, 1906, by John Radecki for Ashwin and Falconer.

 From 1885 Radecki had been employed by Frederick Ashwin, who taught him to work with glass.
 In the 1890s the two men had crafted stained-glass windows entitled 'Sermon on the Mount' (St Paul's Church, Cobbitty) and 'Nativity' (St Jude's, Randwick).
 Other works included a window at Yanco Agricultural College, produced in 1902 by F. Ashwin & Co. reputedly to Radecki's design, and the chancel window (1903) in St Clement's, Mosman.
 His first, major independent work was the 'Te Deum' window in Christ Church St Laurence, Sydney, in 1906.
 Ashwin and Radecki also collaborated on windows in St James's, Forest Lodge, and St John's, Campbelltown.